 FINDING 3.
 The City proposes that the preliminary plat include a street connection to the west, allowing for the future connection to Mathews Road.
 Staff believes this is consistent with the intent of the Ames Subdivision Regulations and with the Third Addition of South Squaw Valley Subdivision.
 The applicant believes the connection is unneeded and, in fact, creates additional problems, such as storm water control and the unnecessary removal of trees.
-A third would option allow for the initial construction of the cul-de-sac while preserving the option for the eventual extension of the street into Mathews Road, if this were ever annexed and the City Council at that time were to seek the connection.

 CONCLUSION: Staff concludes that the connection of the proposed road to the west property line is important for the future interconnection of neighborhoods, for redundant emergency access, to promote strong neighborhoods by allowing the free passage from one to the other, and to meet the intent of the 1990 plat.
-This would only be achieved if Bella Circle were to be extended to the west and Mathews Drive were to be extended to the east.